Job Search Tip of the Week #44 (2018)

 Caressa Moy | October 29, 2018 | 9:00 am

-‘Tis the season for all things creepy and kooky, but your job search shouldn’t be one of them!
+‘Tis the season for all things tricky, but your job search shouldn’t be one of them!
 Take some cues from these classic Halloween characters:

 |Don’t turn into a clumsy zombie.
 Use your brain and avoid the 10 scariest job seeker mistakes!

 |Bewitch with an irresistible résumé.
 Cast a spell over hiring managers with this properly formatted résumé template, created just for web developers and software engineers!

 Not enough time for a complete costuming?
 Give your résumé a mini face lift by switch up the font – any of these six work like a charm.
 Then quickly lance these words off your résumé as if they were the boils, and toss these ones into your cauldron instead!

 |Don’t put up a front, or try to transform into someone you’re not.
 Did you know that more than half of hiring managers have caught a job candidate in a lie?